-Loyola University New Orleans, Auburn University, and Emory University will be hosting the Scholars Committed to Opportunities in Psychological Education (SCOPE) Program on Saturday, May 22, 2021 from 9 am to 6 pm.
+Loyola University New Orleans, Auburn University, and Emory University will be hosting the Scholars Committed to Opportunities in Psychological Education (SCOPE) Program on Saturday, June 4, 2022 from 9 am to 5 pm.
 This program is FREE to participants and will be held virtually via Zoom.
-SCOPE was founded in 2015 and aims to improve the recruitment and retention of Black, Indigenous, and People of Color (BIPOC) undergraduate students into graduate programs in psychology.
-The ideal participant for this program is a BIPOC undergraduate student who is interested in pursuing graduate-level education in any field of psychology.
+SCOPE was founded in 2015 and aims to improve the recruitment and retention of students who have been historically excluded from graduate programs in psychology on the basis of race and/or ethnicity.
+The ideal participants for this program are undergraduate students or recent graduates who identify with a historically excluded racial or ethnic group and are interested in pursuing graduate-level education in any field of psychology.
 Examples include Clinical, Experimental, Industrial-Organizational, Counseling, Human Development and Family Studies, Neuroscience, Social Work, and Applied Behavioral Analysis.

 The program will include a series of dynamic breakout sessions led by current psychology faculty and graduate students (with a ratio of five participants to one breakout leader so participants will have an individualized experience).
 After attending this program, participants will enhance their graduate school applications by learning skills that will increase their likelihood of success in the graduate application process, including:

-o Understanding disparities in mental health among BIPOC individuals
+o Understanding disparities in mental health and education

 o Understanding how to conduct a program search

 o Learning how to write a personal statement and format a CV

 o Learning how to receive fee waivers for graduate application fees and GRE testing

 o Learning more about the different options for graduate school in psychology

 o Learning self-care skills to manage common graduate school stressors